mehty8/anti-social-app/README.md

    <img src="/video-list.png" alt="Video list">
    <p> </p>
    <p>
       This is the sent or received video list segment.
-In the frame, on the left side, there is the username of the user that You got the video from or You sent it to.
+In the frame, at the left side, there is the username of the user that You got the video from or You sent it to.
 After the colon comes the name of the video.
 By tapping on the frames, You can watch the videos.
 The videos are not downloaded to your phone, They are streamed from the cloud, therefore They might stutter.
    </p>
    <h2></h2>
 </div>